aknackiron/testdroid-documentation/how-tos/faq/index.md

 Java source code + client can be found at Github repository:
 [https://github.com/bitbar/testdroid-api](https://github.com/bitbar/testdroid-api)

 **Q: Do you have an API?
 Where can I find a documentation?
-Can I integrate Jenkins or my system to it?
-(HP-QT Tool for example)**
+Can I integrate Jenkins or my system to it?**

  Yes, the documentation with full API description can be found at [docs.testdroid.com]({{site.github.url}}/testdroid-cloud-integration/api/).
-You can integrate your CIs or any scripts with Testdroid using these JSON based calls.
+You can integrate your CIs or any scripts with Testdroid using API's JSON based calls.

 ## Support